Contributing a Model¶

 -

-models/your-model/includespipeline.py,Dockerfile,stac-item.json, andREADME.md -
+models/your_model/includespipeline.py,Dockerfile,stac-item.json, andREADME.md -

 README.mdexplains the model clearly enough for another developer to use it -